KatNykiel/docs/markdown/remote-ftp.md

 ```{note} The left tab labeled 'project' is your local project folder - the right 'remote' tab is your remote file manager.
 Remote FTP will sync any remote changes locally
 ```
 To connect to the  Gilbreth cluster, we need to create an .ftpconfig file.
-This is done by selecting 'Packages -> Remote FTP -> Create FTP config file'
+This is done by selecting 'Packages -> Remote FTP -> Create SFTP config file'

 In this file, there are a few settings we need to change.
 - host: 'gilbreth.rcac.purdue.edu'